Pistonite/botw-ist/packages/manual/src/developer/contributing/setup.md

   and put the image file at `packages/runtime-tests/data/program-mini.bfi`.
   This will use whatever image you provide as the default runtime image.

-Now, you can build the runtime WASM module
+Now, you can build the runtime WASM module:

 ```
 task exec runtime-wasm:build
 ```